Drug Facts: GLP-1 Receptor Agonists

 These medications work by activating GLP-1 receptors which stimulate the secretion of insulin by the pancreas.
 They also decrease how much sugar the liver produces and slows down the digestion of food in your GI tract.

-These drugs can also assist with weight loss.
+These drugs can assist with weight loss.
 This is due to its affect on digestion; GLP-1's can slow down the rate at which food passes through your stomach.
 Unfortunately however, this may also cause possible side effects such as nausea and vomiting.

 Unlike some other medications for diabetes, GLP-1s work in a glucose-dependent fashion.
 This means that if blood sugars are high, the drug will work harder.
 Conversely, if blood sugars are low, the drug will work less.
 This is beneficial as they should not cause hypoglycemia.